rgayler/VSA_basic_model/README.md

     `notestar::use_notestar_references() # adds refs.bib and apa.csl`

 7. Edit `_targets.R` to set the `title`, `author`, `bibliography`, and `csl` values.

-Do *not* edit `notebook/index.Rmd` because it is automatically created by `targets` from the values in `_targets.R`.
+    -   Do *not* edit `notebook/index.Rmd` because it is automatically created by `targets` from the values in `_targets.R`.

 8. Create the first notebook entry.
     `notestar::notebook_create_page(date = "2022-04-03", slug = "design")`

-    -   After the initial setup, this is where you create new notebook entries and edit `_targets.R` and `R/functions.R` to implement the empirical work to be reported in the notebook.
+    -   After the initial setup, this step is where you create new notebook entries and edit `_targets.R` and `R/functions.R` to implement the empirical work to be reported in the notebook.

 9. Build the notebook using the Build (Ctrl+B) shortcut in RStudio or `targets::tar_make()`.

-    -   After the first build only, create a `docs` directory with contents `index.html` so the notebook is published on GitHub Pages. `index.html` is a hard link to the rendered notebook `notebook.html`.
+    -   After the *first build only*, create a `docs` directory with contents `index.html` so the notebook is published on GitHub Pages. `index.html` is a hard link to the rendered notebook `notebook.html`.